23/node-23video/README.md

     git submodule init
     git submodule update

-Following packages must be installed (either with 'npm install' or manually) for this to work:
+Following packages must be installed (either with `npm install` or manually) for this to work:
  - promise (https://github.com/ForbesLindesay/promisejs.org)

 NPM package might come sooner or later.